-Futhi Mtoba is the 2017 Harvard Advanced Leadership Initiative Fellow.
+Futhi Mtoba was a 2017 Harvard Advanced Leadership Initiative Fellow.
 A former partner and chairperson of the Board of Deloitte Southern Africa, she holds CA (SA) and DCom (Honoris Causa) qualifications.

 She currently serves as Chairperson of Council at the University of Pretoria, as chairperson of the WDB Trust and non-executive director of South 32 Limited.